Family Medical Center celerating 65 years

 Operating with a staff of 42 individuals today, the team of providers includes five board certified physicians: Curtis Reimer, M.D., Timothy Zimmerman, M.D., David Schram, M.D., Logan Pritchard, D.O., and Mackenzie Hemje, M.D.

-As an independent clinic, patients are treated by locals invested in the community, providers sharing a heightened commitment to providing the best care from maternity to geriatrics to neighbors who have looked to them for generations to provide for all their medical care needs.
+As an independent clinic, patients are treated by local residents invested in the community.
+As such, they share a heightened commitment to providing the best care from maternity to geriatrics to neighbors, who have looked to them for generations to provide for all their medical care needs.

 As one who has been associated with the clinic since the womb, Dr. Reimer understands well just how important a trusted doctor-patient relationship can be to families looking to keep their loved ones healthy and safe in the ever-changing world of modern medicine.